timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC06 - Adding a medicine short form**

-Guarantees: The Medicine would have a short form.
+Guarantees: The Medicine would have a short form only if the medicine exist in the system.

 **MSS**